Wimbledon celebrates Centre Court centenary on Sunday

 Phoebe, a 25-year-old art gallery assistant, said her favourite moment was watching Gerard Butler and Bradley Cooper hug in the royal box after Sir Andy won.

-The All England Lawn and Tennis Club (AELTC) is planning to expand Wimbledon into neighbouring parkland over the next eight years, adding several more courts including an 8,000-seat show court.
+The AELTC is planning to expand Wimbledon into neighbouring parkland over the next eight years, adding several more courts including an 8,000-seat show court.

 Alex Willis, from the AELTC, told reporters: “It’s become one of the most iconic landmarks in all of sports, and what we’ve really been trying to focus on is looking ahead to the future and what the future of this stadium might be.